Vamos a la playa (Righeira song)

-"Vamos a la playa" is a song by the Italian Italo disco duo Righeira, released in 1983 as the second single from their debut studio album, Righeira (1983).
+"Vamos a la playa" is a song by the Italian Italo disco duo Righeira, released on 5 May 1983 through CGD Records in Italy and on 19 August 1983 in the UK through A&M Records as the second single from their debut studio album, Righeira (1983).
 It was written by Johnson Righeira, the duo's lead vocalist, and producer Carmelo La Bionda.
 The single went to number one in Italy, as well as in Argentina and Uruguay and on the Swiss Hitparade.
 It became a top ten single in several European countries, reaching number two on both the Belgian Ultratop chart and the Dutch Top 40 and on the Official German Charts it peaked at number three.
 The song was the duo's only charting hit in the UK, peaking at number 53 on the UK Singles Chart.

 Despite its ostensibly innocuous beach theme, the song actually talks about the explosion of an atomic bomb.

 Background and inspiration

 Johnson Righeira came up with the melody for "Vamos a la playa" as he experimented on a keyboard.

 In 2017, Righi told Vice journalist Demented Burrocacao how he got the idea for his song:

 Towards the end of 1981, we entered a cellar with these friends who had their studio, their rehearsal room, in preparation for a New Year's Eve performance we had to do at the Casablanca in Florence.
 I already had a rough draft of "Vamos a la playa", which developed from my first works that were influenced by the 1960s.
 I wanted to make a beach song that was post-atomic and that made extensive use of electronics.
 And there in that cellar, putting my hands haphazardly on a keyboard, it suddenly came to me – the chorus of "Vamos a la playa" started playing in my head ...
 I must say that it certainly was one of the most important moments of my life.